“Loyaultie Me Lie”:

 It hadn’t sunk in as quickly as it really ought to have that the biggest part of the fallout from HBP was the discovery that this series was really NOT an epic tale of some great conflict between Light and Dark magic, à la Tolkein, after all.
 It wasn’t even about some quasi-symbolic face-off between the principles of “Light” and “Dark”.
 It was shaping up to be the close up and personal — in fact rather petty tale of the conflict of Tom Riddle against the world.
 And that meant everybody.
 Regardless of their personal alignment toward either Dark or Light.
-(And then it all devolved even further into Rowling’s private grief therapy and an orgy of wallowing in absolutes.)

 That his human followers were primarily the descendants of Dark Arts-practicing families only indicates that these were the children most vulnerable to the lure of the sort of path that Riddle claimed to offer.
 And you will notice that over the course of the 2 generations that he cast his shadow, he has reeled in almost every single one of those followers before they were out of their teens.
 The creature preys on children.
 And he is not their friend.
 And he does not mean them well.